jammazwan/xaa_SingleObjectToJsonFile/README.md

 If you want to replicate the functionality of this project into your own stand-alone project, you will need to pull some dependencies and code from each.

-For the record, I should have done the sibling project as a parent, but I have been repulsed by so many deep and nasty nested pom hierarchies that I refused to add even one more to the public domain.
+For the record, I should have done the sibling project as a parent, but I have been repulsed by so many deep and nasty nested pom hierarchies that I refused to add even one more parent pom to the public domain.
 Silly, I know.

 ### Special Instructions:

 If there are any special instructions for this project from the metadata: